sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     ```

-    You can ensure the displayed message format matches your earlier specification by adding the original requirement to the prompt.
-The prompt would look similar to the following example:
+    You can adjust the prompt to achieve specific requirements.
+For example, if you want a specific message displayed to the end user, you could add your requirement to the prompt:

     ```plaintext